junhong-3dv/s2m2-project/index.md

 <h5>Qualitative Results</h5>
 The numerical superiority translates to tangible qualitative improvements.
 As seen below, our model faithfully reconstructs highly intricate structures where many other methods fail.

-*<center>Figure 3: Qualitative results on Middlebury v3.
+[Image of Bicycle spokes comparison from Figure 1] *<center>Figure 3: Qualitative results on Middlebury v3.
 S<sup>2</sup>M<sup>2</sup> successfully preserves fine details like bicycle spokes without the over-smoothing effects common in other methods.</center>*

 <h5>Scalability Analysis</h5>
 Our S<sup>2</sup>M<sup>2</sup> family forms a compelling Pareto front, offering significantly better performance at every level of computational budget and validating the scalability of our architecture.

+[Image of Accuracy vs. TFLO...
-*<center>Figure 4: Accuracy vs. Efficiency (Synthetic Benchmark).
+[Image of Accuracy vs. TFLOPs/Memory scatter plot] *<center>Figure 4: Accuracy vs. Efficiency (Synthetic Benchmark).
 The S<sup>2</sup>M<sup>2</sup> family (red) achieves higher or comparable accuracy with significantly less computation than larger models like FoundationStereo (cyan).</center>*

 ---

 <h4>Critical Re-evaluation of the KITTI Benchmark</h4>
-We argue that the KITTI benchmark's leaderboard scores are an unreliable indicator of true generalization due to the inherent noise and systematic biases in its LiDAR-based ground truth.
+We argue that the KITTI benchmark's leaderboard scores are an unreliable indicator of true generalization due to the inherent noise and systematic biases in its LiDAR

-Our analysis shows a contradiction: while fine-tuning on KITTI improves error metrics like EPE, it simultaneously degrades photometric consistency (measured by SSIM), suggesting overfitting to dataset artifacts.
-The visualizations below show how fine-tuned models produce distorted structures that align with noisy GT labels rather than the actual image content.

-*<center>Figure 5: Negative effects of fine-tuning on KITTI.
-Zero-shot models (FoundationStereo, S<sup>2</sup>M<sup>2</sup>) reconstruct clean 3D structures, whereas fine-tuned models (S<sup>2</sup>M<sup>2</sup>-Finetune) adapt to noise in the GT annotation, resulting in distorted geometry.</center>*